Communist nostalgia: Bulgaria

 In a 2009 Pew survey, 62% of Bulgarians said life was worse economically nowadays compared to the Warsaw Pact era.
 In a 2019 survey, 45% of Bulgarians said that life was better under communist leader Todor Zhivkov, while 22% said life was worse.
 74% agree with the popular cliché "They ruined this country".
 In a 2023 survey from the National Center for Parliamentary Studies, 32.6% of Bulgarians said they would prefer to live in the socialist era from 1946 to 1989 while only 28.1% said they would prefer to live in the post-1989 era.
 More than 9.5% of Bulgarians wanted to live during the tsardom era.

-Czechia
+Czech Republic

-In a 2009 Pew survey, 39% of Czechs said life was worse nowadays economically compared to the Warsaw Pact era.
+In a 2009 Pew survey, 39% of Czechs said life was worse nowadays economically compared to the Warsaw Pact era, while 45% said it was better.

 In a 1991 survey, 15% of Czechs said the current regime was "much worse" or "a little worse" compared to the past communist regime, and 71% of Czechs said the current regime was "much better" or "a little better" compared to the past communist regimes.
 Later in a 2021 survey, 25% of Czechs said the current regime was "much worse" or "a little worse" compared to the past communist regime, and 59% of Czechs said the current regime was "much better" or "a little better" compared to the past communist regime.